Archery – October & November

 Rifle – December

 The comfortable lodge is just one mile from the Kansas/Nebraska line, and is a big part of the overall experience, providing you with a clean, comfortable and modern facility along with peace-and-quiet that is second to none.
 With all your meals and housekeeping included in the package, all you have to do is hunt and relax!
-You will hunt from strategically placed tree stands and/or Double Bull ground blinds and in some cases you will be the only hunter that uses a specific stand or blind for the entire season.
+You will hunt from strategically placed ladder stands and/or Double Bull ground blinds and in some cases you will be the only hunter that uses a specific stand or blind for the entire season.
 A beautiful lodge, first class service, and hearty meals await you from the time you arrive, until you’re headed home with a lifetime of memories.

 Archery – $4,000 ( 6 days )